IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 Remember to update these routes with your actual file names.

+Please note that Keycloak requires that the certificate file above contains both the server certificate, and the issuer chain in the same file (in that order!).
+There are no options for configuring the 2 in separate files.

 Once the certificate and key have been uploaded to the instance, you need to configure the following Keycloak environment variables:

 - `KC_HTTPS_CERTIFICATE_FILE=/etc/ssl/certs/<CER_NAME>.cer`